 More Norse Mythology

 Unfortunately, Freya was not entirely alone with the dwarves.
-Outside, there was also the trickster god, Loki who saw what she had done.
-While she was on her way home to Asgard, Loki returned faster and went straight to Odin’s hall and told him of Freya's prostitution.
+Outside, the trickster god, Loki, also saw what she had done.
+While she was on her way home to Asgard, Loki returned faster, went straight to Odin's hall, and told him of Freya's prostitution.

-When Christianity was introduced in the North, her temples were transferred to the Virgin or to St. Gertrude.
-Freya herself, like all the heathen divinities, was declared a demon or witch, and banished to the mountain peaks of Norway, Sweden, or Germany.
+When Christianity was introduced in the North, her temples were transferred to the Virgin or St. Gertrude.
+Like all the heathen divinities, Freya herself was declared a demon or witch and banished to the mountain peaks of Norway, Sweden, or Germany.

 Written by A. Sutherland – AncientPages.com Staff Writer